Louise of France: Infancy in Versailles

-The royal children shared an apartment in the aile des Princes (Wing of Princes) of Versailles, with a common antechamber and cabinet for receiving visitors, and a private altar.
-The walls and furniture were upholstered in red damask and covered with protective red serge.
+The royal children lived in an apartment in the aile des Princes (“Wing of Princes”) of Versailles.
+They shared an antechamber and a cabinet for receiving visitors, where a private altar also stood.
+The walls and furniture were upholstered in red damask and covered with protective red serge outside of the most important ceremonies.
 The rooms were decorated with tapestries of mythological and historical scenes.
-There had been no changes since Louis XIV's children, and there were no personal touches, except the dressing table, provided to each princess at birth and differing in design.
+There had been no changes made to the apartment since the time of Louis XIV's children and there were no personal touches added, except the dressing table, provided to each princess at birth and differing in design.
 That of Louise was upholstered in gold and silver brocade with colourful flowers and lined with green taffeta.

-Just like her sisters, Louise had a bedroom with three beds and a cradle, which she shared with her wet nurse, Madame Hoppen a (sous-)gouvernante, the remueuse (tasked with dressing and bathing the baby), and two chambermaids (who shared one folding bed, one always awake).
-She received a complete set of solid gold tableware, engraved enfans de France (children of France) at her birth, used only on special occasions.
+Just like her sisters, Louise had her own bedroom with three beds and a cradle.
+She shared this with her wet nurse, Madame Anne (d')Hoppen, one of the (sous-)gouvernantes (there was a chief gouvernante and two vice-gouvernantes), the remueuse or “[cradle] rocker”, who was tasked with dressing and bathing the baby, and two chambermaids (who shared one folding bed as one was always awake).
+Louise received a complete set of solid gold tableware, engraved enfans de France (children of France, with contemporary spelling) at her birth, used only on special occasions.
 Every item for personal use, including chamber pots, bore the same inscription.
 The ingredients of their breakfast porridge were brought in a sealed container, inspected, cooked publicly, and tasted first by the gouvernante.

-Louise first lived under the care of the gouvernante, Madame de Tallard with her elder siblings.
+Louise and her siblings were under the care of the gouvernante, Marie Isabelle de Rohan, Duchess of Tallard (Madame de Tallard), who was in charge of every aspect of their upbringing.
 Each princess was given a large retinue.
 A foreign visitor to the court recorded his amazement at seeing the princesses run around the palace always followed by at least fourteen people.
-The relationship between the children and their parents, like their each part of their lives, was regulated by courtly etiquette in full detail, although the King did occasionally bend the rules in private.
-The children participated fully in courtly representation; their meals and their morning and night dressings were public for courtiers (as were those of their parents).
+Like all aspects of their lives, the relationship between the children and their parents was regulated by courtly etiquette, although the King did occasionally bend the rules in private.
+From the moment of birth, the children participated fully in courtly representation; their meals and their morning and night dressings were public for courtiers (as were those of their parents).

-Soon after Louise's birth, Chief Minister Cardinal de Fleury announced that the presence of so many little girls "embarrassed the court" and cost too much.
-Except for the three eldest princesses, they were thus sent to a convent.
-The Queen was opposed to the decision, but she was too afraid of her husband and his powerful minister to challenge them.
+Shortly after Louise's birth, Chief Minister Cardinal de Fleury announced that the presence of so many little girls “embarrassed the court” and cost too much, as well as taking up valuable space that adult courtiers needed.
+Except for the three eldest, (eleven-year-old Madame, Louise-Élisabeth, whose engagement was being negotiated, her twin Madame Henriette, and six-year-old Madame Troisième, later Madame Adélaïde), the princesses were thus sent to a convent.
+The Queen opposed the decision, but she was too afraid of her husband and his powerful minister to challenge it.